hokkaido/e2e-testing-with-protractor/README.md

 It's important to note that end-to-end testing is no panacea, we employ it alongside other testing methods, but the high level and broad scope of end-to-end testing can help tremendously when developing a complex web application.

 ##Enter Protractor
 Google has released an end-to-end testing framework for AngularJS applications called  [Protractor](http://angular.github.io/protractor/) that integrates existing technologies such as Selenium, Node.js and [Jasmine](http://jasmine.github.io/1.3/introduction.html) and makes writing tests a breeze.

 With Protractor we can write automated tests that run inside an actual browser, against an existing website.
 Thus, we can easily test whether a page works as expected.
+The added bonus of using Protractor is that it understands AngularJS and is optimized for it.

 If you already know Selenium and Jasmine, getting started with Protractor should be pretty straight forward.

 ##Installation
 Protractor requires Node.js, Selenium and a testing framework such as Jasmine to be installed on your computer.
-The official docs provide a good starting point.
 You can find more about the installation process [here](http://angular.github.io/protractor/#/).

 ##Writing a simple test
 Protractor expects your tests to be written in so-called *spec files*.
 Spec is simply another word for test.
 These spec files are written using the syntax of your test framework, and the [Protractor API](http://angular.github.io/protractor/#/api).
-Out of the hood, Protractor uses [Jasmine](http://jasmine.github.io/1.3/introduction.html), but it also has tentative support for [Mocha](http://mochajs.org) and [Cucumber](http://cukes.info).
+Out of the box, Protractor uses [Jasmine](http://jasmine.github.io/1.3/introduction.html) as its default test framework, but it also has tentative support for [Mocha](http://mochajs.org) and [Cucumber](http://cukes.info).

 Let's assume we want to test whether a login page displays an error message if we do not fill in the password field.
 In protractor, we'd create a spec file (`login_spec.js`) for it that might look like this: